Du (company): LTE

 du first launched LTE in 2012 on the FDD-LTE Band 3 (1800 MHz) frequency, in August 2014 it was then announced that du had installed and successfully tested VoLTE over its network.
 In July 2014, du launched Cat.
 6 LTE-Advanced with carrier aggregation and 4x4 MIMO combining 20 MHz of Band 3 (1800 MHz) and 15 MHz of Band 20 (800 MHz).

 5G

 du began its 5G network infrastructure development in 2015 and launched in 2019 becoming the first telco operator to roll out 5G network in UAE and the first to provide Preregistered customers with 5G-enabled devices in the middle east and demonstrated video over 5G call using its Non-standalone (NSA) network, IMS Core and 5G smartphones.
 In 2020, du deployed the Middle East and North Africa's first millimeter Wave at Yas Island, Abu Dhabi providing the highest ultra-high mobile broadband 5G services in the region.
 The mm Wave frequencies improved its network capacity allowing users access to improved services in high-traffic areas.
 In 2021, du deployed the first 5G leased line with ultra-low latency in the UAE.
+In 2022, du launched the 5G Home Wireless product that provide their customer better experience with higher speed.
+There are different plans, and the customers can choose the one that is more convenient and support their lifestyle.